CWE-119: Improper Restriction of Operations within the Bounds of a Memory Buffer

 Yes.
 CWE-119 ranked #15 in the CWE Top 25 for 2024, associated with 819 CVEs that year.
 The CWE Top 25 highlights the most common and impactful software weaknesses based on real-world vulnerability data.

-How do you prevent or mitigate CWE-119: Improper Restriction of Operations within the Bounds of a Memory Buffer?+
+How is Improper Restriction of Operations within the Bounds of a Memory Buffer detected?+

-CWE-119 commonly affects Languages.
+CWE-119 commonly affects C, C++, Memory-Unsafe and Assembly.
 Note that weaknesses are often language-agnostic patterns, so secure coding practices apply broadly.

 What is the difference between a CWE and a CVE?+